Ancylostomiasis (Parasitic Intestinal Infection with Hookworms, Ancylostoma Species) in cats

 -

-What symptoms do cats with Ankylostomiasis show?Cats with hookworm infections may show symptoms such as Diarrhea, Weight loss, anemia, bloody stools, and, in severe infections, weakness and Apathie.
-Some cats may also develop a Cough if the larvae migrate through the lungs.
+What symptoms do cats with Ankylostomiasis show?Cats with hookworm infections may show symptoms such as DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., Weight loss, anemia, bloody stools, and in severe infections, weakness and apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest..
+Some cats may also develop a Cough when the larvae migrate through the lungs.

 -

-How is Ankylostomiasis diagnosed in cats?The Diagnose is usually made by microscopic examination of a fecal sample from the cat to identify hookworm eggs.
+How is Ankylostomiasis diagnosed in cats?DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. is usually made by microscopic examination of a cat’s fecal sample to identify hookworm eggs.
 Modern tests can also use molecular techniques to determine the presence of hookworms.

 -